Isaddo/mocha-babel-test/README.md

 * `npm test`

-First time run the test, we will get `ReferenceError: recursiveFunc is not defined`
+First time running the test, we will get `ReferenceError: recursiveFunc is not defined`

 * then `npm test`